 When beginning to research immunizations, travelers get frustrated quickly.
 There’s a lot of information out there, and it all seems pretty conflicting.
 That’s because this isn’t a black and white situation, and everyone has their own opinions on the matter.

 This is perhaps the biggest decision to make, and it’s rather confusing.
-Hepatitis A and B are the only nearly universal shots that most all travelers need.
+Hepatitis A and B are the only nearly universal vaccinations that most all travelers need.
 After that, it’s all a matter of where you are going and how much of a risk you want to take.

 Some countries say they require proof of certain immunizations to enter, but not all of them routinely ask for this proof.
 Some sources recommend certain new jabs for certain areas that hadn’t required them in the past.
 Since most of these are very expensive and the landscape is continually changing, it’s good to do some up-to-the-minute research.